How soon can I walk my dog after neutering?

 When a female dog’s reproductive organs are removed, the procedure is known as spaying.
 It is more intrusive than castrating a male dog, and your female dog may be quite sore for a few days afterwards.

-Your vet will probably recommend that your dog gets plenty of rest for the first 48 hours following surgery and avoids any form of strenuous activity.
+Your vet will probably recommend that your dog gets plenty of rest for the first 48 hours following surgery and avoids strenuous activity.
 No walking, no playing, and no running around!

 Stitches can be pulled apart easily, leaving a painful open wound at risk of infection.

-If they seem pretty bright after that time and are bursting with energy, you can take them out for a short walk on the lead.
+If they seem pretty bright and bursting with energy after that time, you can take them out for a short walk on the lead.
 At your dog’s 3-day post-operation check-up, your vet will check the wound and advise you whether you can start taking longer walks or start letting them off the lead.

 In summary, your vet is the expert.
 They will be able to give you the correct information tailored to your dog’s recovery.